bermarte/js-quiz/planning/development-strategy.md

 # JavaScript Quiz

 You can test your JavaScript skills with this Quiz.
-The test contains n. questions and there is no time limit.
+The test contains n. questions.

 Aim of the project is to learn to work in group and to adopt the SoC design principle.
 From [Wikipedia:](https://en.wikipedia.org/wiki/Separation_of_concerns)